ScholarshipOwl/laravel-doctrine-jsonapi/docs/ResourceInterface.md

 }
 ```

+Set the 1st required parameter `name` as `country` and set the
-Set the 3rd optional parameter `property` to `country` to have a custom endpoint `GET /user/1/country`.
+3rd optional parameter `property` to `userCountry` to have a custom endpoint like `GET /user/1/country`.

 ```php
 // User Entity